 All Stances are Transitional

 We have discussed this before but it is worthy of repetition.
-In a dynamic situation like a conflict you will not want to be in any particular stance for more than an instant.
-If your opponent moves in any way your current stance is probably not correctly oriented along the central plane.
-If you have rotated your center substantially, been forced to lean forward or backward, discover you are imbalanced, find you must reach beyond your center triangle, notice a developing void, or discern that you are improperly rooted then you need a difference stance or stance base.
-You must transitional to a different stance position immediately.
+In a dynamic situation like conflict, you will not want to be in any particular stance for more than an instant.
+If your opponent moves in any way your current stance is probably no longer correctly oriented on the central plane.
+If you have rotated your center substantially, been forced to lean forward or backward, discover you are imbalanced, find you must reach beyond your center triangle, notice a developing void, or discern that you are improperly rooted then you need a different stance or stance base.
+You must transition to a different stance position immediately.
 This needs to become second nature.